-Respond to an alert when iPod touch is locked: Swipe the alert from left to right.
+Respond to an alert when iPad is locked: Swipe it from left to right.

 Notification Center displays all your alerts in one place.
-So if you weren't able to respond when you first received an alert, you can respond to them in Notification Center when you're ready.
+So if you weren't able to respond when you first received an alert, you can use Notification Center to respond when you're ready.
 Alerts can include:

-- · Missed FaceTime calls
+- Missed FaceTime calls

 - New email

-- · New text messages
+- New text messages

 - Reminders

 - Calendar events

 - Friend requests (Game Center)

 You can also get the local weather, and display your personal stock ticker.
-If you've signed in to your Twitter and Facebook accounts, you can tweet and post to those accounts from Notification Center.
+If you've signed in to your Twitter and your Facebook accounts, you can post and tweet to those accounts from Notification Center.

 View Notification Center: Swipe down from the top of the screen.
-Scroll the list to see additional alerts.

-- Respond to an alert: Tap it. - Remove an alert: Tap (3), then tap Clear.
+- Respond to an alert: Tap it. - Remove an alert: Tap (2), then tap Clear.

 Manage alerts for your apps: Go to Settings > Notifications.
-See Do Not Disturb and Notifications on page 96.
+See Do Not Disturb & Notifications on page 112.